ucb-eecs251b/sp22-labs/lab4/spec.md

 Refer to the previous lab for help on how to invoke Hammer.
 Synthesis, PAR, and LVS all need to be run before you can proceed.

-Before continuing, examine the `example-vlsi` file more closely.
+Before continuing, examine the `lab4-vlsi` file more closely.
 This file contains a HammerDriver that extends the base HammerDriver class.
 This is how the Hammer flow allows for flexibility in the design.
 If you want to edit the default steps that Hammer runs, you can do it like this.
 You may add Hammer